Elliptical Perturbations for Differential Privacy: Achieving DP with Elliptical Perturbations

 \begin{theorem} Consider a summary $T : \mcD \to \mbX$ and let $\widetilde T_D = T_D + \sigma X$, where $X$ is a centered elliptical distribution and $T_D:=T(D)$.
 If $\mbX$ is infinite dimensional, the image $T(\mcD)$ is a not a singleton, and $C$ does not have finite rank, then $\widetilde T_D$ will not achieve $\epsilon$-DP for any choice of $\sigma$. \end{theorem} \begin{proof}[Proof Sketch.]
 Consider functionals $g_i \in \mcK$ such that $C(g_i, g_j) = \delta_{ij}$.
 The estimator $V_n = \frac{1}{n} \sum_{i=1}^n g_i(\widetilde T_D)^2$ converges to $V^2$ with probability 1 as $n\rightarrow \infty$, recovering $V$ from $\widetilde T_D$. \end{proof}

 Fortunately, elliptical distributions can still achieve $(\epsilon,\delta)$-DP.
-However, we run into a bit of an odd philosophical issue since the mixing coefficient $V$ can be computed from $\tilde f(D)$.
-This means that in each individual setting, one is achieving a random level of privacy which average out to the desired level.
-In fact, the actual level of $(\epsilon,\delta)$-DP can be determined once the output is released, and one will know if they were lucky/unlucky in the level of privacy/utility they achieved. \begin{theorem} Let $X$ be a centered elliptical process over $\mbX$ and $T:\mcD \to \mbX$ has sensitivity $\Delta$.
-Then for any $\ep>0$ and $\de>0$,
+However, we run into a bit of an odd philosophical issue since the mixing coefficient $V$ can be computed from $\tilde f(D)$. { So, the mechanism can be viewed as drawing from a mixture of Gaussian processes, but after observing the output the user knows exactly from which Gaussian distribution the noise came from.}